PiwnicaUwU/RPCommands/README.md

 usage: 'Usage: .{0} <message>'
 # Message shown when a non-player tries to use a command.
 only_players: 'Only players can use this command.'
+# Message shown when a non-human tries to use a command.
+only_humans: 'Only humans can use this command.'
+# Message shown when Command Sender is not alive.
+only_alive: 'You must be alive to use this command.'
 # Message shown when a command is successfully sent.
 message_sent: 'Message has been sent.'
 # Message shown when custom info is set.